indubitablement2/eos/README.md

 Damaged ship have negative built-in mods that are expensive to remove.

-### Captain
-Captain can be hired and assigned to a ship to provide bonuses.

-They cost a salary based on their rank.

-They gain experience by taking part in fight.

 ## Battlescape
 Battle between fleets happens on a separate world.

 ### Battle point & lag prevention
 To limit lag, each team can only field a limited number of ship at a time.
 Each ship has a set bp cost based on strenght.
 The bigger fleet has more bp available.

-A battle can only happen between enemies.
-A neutral can not interfere.
-Multiple player can join the same side if they are allied.

 ### Ship control
 A player can control any of his ship and change at will.